 In order to Satisfy the Part 2 Requirement, graduate students must also complete at least five hours of discussion-based activities.
-The Graduate Program in Acoustics offers 2 hours during Orientation, 2 Hours during ACS 590 Colloquium class, which is a requirement for every resident student. and 1 hour of individual studies.
+The Graduate Program in Acoustics 2 Hours during ACS 590 Colloquium class, which is a requirement for every resident student. and 1 hour of individual studies.
 Students may also attend up to two (2) workshops sponsored by the Office for Research Protections (ORP), see the SARI Workshop Schedule for upcoming events.